Nstamour-art/XogotDocs/Documentation.docc/Manual/2d/introduction_to_2d.md

 - **Configure Snap**: Opens the window shown above, offering a set of snapping parameters.

-Grid Offset: Allows you to shift grids with respect to the origin. `x` and `y` can be adjusted separately.
-Grid Step: The distance between each grid in pixels. `x` and `y` can be adjusted separately.
-Primary Line Every: The number of grids in-between to draw infinite lines as indication of main lines.
-Rotation Offset: Sets the offset to shift rotational snapping.
-Rotation Step: Defines the snapping degree.
-E.g., 15 means the node will rotate and snap at multiples of 15 degrees if rotation snap is enabled and the rotate mode is used.
-Scale Step: Determines the scaling increment factor.
-For example, if it is 0.1, it will change the scaling at 0.1 steps if scaling snap is enabled and the scaling mode is used.

 - Grid Offset: Allows you to shift grids with respect to the origin. `x` and `y` can be adjusted separately.